 A person is incapable of holding a civil office if at the time of his/her election or appointment he/she is not 18 years of age and a citizen of the State.
-Gov't § 1020

 A person is disqualified from holding any office upon conviction of designated crimes as specified in the Constitution and laws of the State.